 The dynamics of almost every industry on earth are shifting all the time.
 Whatever niche you’re in, the competitive landscape will always be changing – and that’s because people are always coming up with innovative ways to solve problems.
 Consumers today are faced with so many choices, it’s almost overwhelming.

 A recognisable brand name cuts through the noise – and the effect is even more pronounced the more complicated the problem gets.
 If someone is craving a fizzy drink, maybe they go for a Coca Cola, a Sprite, or a Mountain Dew.
 If someone needs something delivered quickly, maybe they go to Amazon or eBay.
 If someone wants to track their brand health in a really specific market, maybe they go to Attest.

 It’s not all doom and gloom for the brands just making their start in the world, though – the fight for brand equity may be tough, but as long as the emphasis is placed on fostering loyalty and meaningful connections with consumers, brand awareness and positive associations will be built over time.

 Check what’s working with brand tracking

 How do you know if your brand efforts are translating into awareness, and if that brand awareness is translating into ROI?
 Some aspects of brand may be intangible, but there are some crucial brand health metrics that you can keep track of.
-Download our free Complete Guide to Brand Tracking to find out how to do it all yourself, with our in-house research experts on-hand to support you through the journey.
+Download our free Beginner’s Guide to Brand Tracking to find out how to do it all yourself, with our in-house research experts on-hand to support you through the journey.
 No need for an overpriced consultancy.